Nursery Class Teacher | September 2025

-Are you a passionate, confident Nursery Class Teacher looking for part-time work?
-If so, we want to hear from you today!
+Are you a passionate, confident Nursery Class Teacher looking for a new role from September?
+If so, we want to hear from you!

-Teach Plus are currently working with a 2-form entry, ‘Good’ school located in Feltham, Hounslow who are seeking a part-time Nursery Class Teacher to join them ASAP.
+Teach Plus are currently working with a 3-form entry, ‘Good’ primary school located in Greenford, Ealing.

-As a P/T Nursery Class Teacher you will be expected to:
+As a Nursery Class Teacher you will be expected to:

 Take on full classroom responsibilities for a Nursery Class, including planning, preparation, marking and assessments